Laranguyen811/stock-market-application-2024/README.md

 ## Installation
 ## Usage
 ## Contributing
 We welcome contributions!
-If you'd like to add new features, fix bugs, or improve documentation, please follow our contribution guidelines.
+If you'd like to add new features, fix bugs, or improve documentation, please follow our contribution guidelines (https://github.com/Laranguyen811/stock-market-application-2024/blob/master/README.md).
 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
 ## Acknowledgement